-Over the last year, Montanans have lost jobs and livelihoods, and they’ve lost loved ones far too young – and I can relate.
+Over the past two years, Montanans have lost jobs and livelihoods, and they’ve lost loved ones far too young – and I can relate.
 I lost my father in a lumber mill accident when I was a baby, and later watched my step-dad drive hours across Montana just to find good work that could support our family.
 But we are also resilient, and we won’t let anyone take away the Montana that we love.
 We need a representative in Congress who knows what workers and families here go through, and will fight to make sure we have good jobs and wages, that small businesses can succeed, and that families who have been here for generations can afford to stay.

 I’m running for Congress because too many politicians in Washington are more interested in partisan fights than getting results for families here.
 This new district provides a special and exciting opportunity to give Montana workers, small businesses and families a voice we so desperately need in Congress.
 I want to ensure that Montana is a place that all of our children can grow and thrive and that we have an independent leader in Congress.